BlasBenito/myWebsite/content/post/12_R_code_optimization/index.markdown

 At this point you might be at the ready, fingers on the keyboard, about to deface your pretty code for the sake of sheer performance.
 Just don't.
 This is a great point to stop, go back to the whiteboard, and think *carefully* about what you ~~want~~ need to do.
 You gotta be smart about your next steps!

+Here there are a couple of ideas that might help you *get smart* about optimization.

 First, keep the [Pareto Principle](https://en.wikipedia.org/wiki/Pareto_principle) in mind!
 It says that, roughly, 80% of the consequences result from 20% of the causes.
 When applied to code optimization, this principle translates into a simple fact: *most performance issues are produced by a small fraction of the code*.
 From here, the best course of action requires identifying these critical code blocks (more about this later) and focusing our optimization efforts on them.
 Once you've identified the real bottlenecks, the next step is making sure your optimizations don't introduce unnecessary complexity.

 Second, **beware of over-optimization**.
 Taking code optimization too far can do more harm than good!
 Over-optimization happens when we keep pushing for marginal performance gains at the expense of clarity.
 It often results in convoluted one-liners and obscure tricks to save milliseconds that will confuse future you while making your code harder to maintain.
 Worse yet, excessive tweaking can introduce subtle bugs.
 In short, optimizing wisely means knowing when to stop.
 A clear, maintainable solution that runs fast enough is often better than a convoluted one that chases marginal gains.